Skip to main content

 In the end, the user will have completed the final goal.
 It might mean that the user made a purchase, scheduled an appointment, or submitted their information, but the hope is that the relationship doesn’t end there.

-3. Form a bond.
+3. Form a Bond.

 Think about the stories that lure us into the deep, dark hole of binge watching – the ones that keep us coming back for more.
 These are stories that have successfully formed a bond with their audiences.